 Wed, 06/08/2014 - Wed, 24/09/2014Free sessions for under 5's and their carers, every Wednesday from July to Septemeber.

-Sat, 23/08/2014 - Fri, 19/09/2014An exhibition of colourful hand-painted ceramic tiles by Bristol artist Bridget Dedyuhina-Rymell.
+Sat, 23/08/2014 - Fri, 19/09/2014An exhibition of colourful hand-painted ceramic tiles by Bristol artist Bridget Dedyuhina-Rymell at...

 Tue, 09/09/2014 - Tue, 25/11/2014Interested in developing your silver jewellery making skills?
 A course with Bristol School of...